SIE practice questionmediumOrder Types and Execution

 Why C — Market order

-A market order guarantees execution because it will be filled at whatever the best available price is at that moment.
-However, it does not guarantee a specific price.
-Limit orders (A) guarantee price but not execution — they only fill at the specified price or better.
-Stop-limit orders (C) also have price restrictions that may prevent execution.
-Fill-or-kill orders (D) must be filled entirely and immediately or canceled, so they do not guarantee execution either.
+A market order guarantees execution because it will be filled at the best available price at that moment, but it does not guarantee a specific price.
+Limit and stop-limit orders include price restrictions that may prevent execution.
+Fill-or-kill orders must be filled entirely and immediately or canceled, so they do not guarantee execution either.

 Turn it into reps